 Our move during the year has been a far bigger logistical challenge than I had expected, but it appears as if things are finally starting to settle down a bit in our old/new surroundings.
 But with no fresh material in these here online parts in recent times, I can only turn your attention to another (indirectly travel related) blog from a guy I went to church with in Sydney a dozen years ago.
 His goal?
 Authoring the funniest blog I've seen in ages, and to swim 1,000 metres in 1,000 different pools.

 With the knowledge that our time in Basel would be coming to an end in 2015, the last year has seen a lot of waiting and organising for our next chapter of life.
 There's still much paperwork ongoing for visas and residency, and it involves a huge step into the unknown with a complete change of roles for both Katie and I, but things are starting to really take shape.
-And it's all happening back where we started out a decade ago: Geneva.
+And it's all happening back where we started out a decade ago: Geneva (though, this time, across the border in France).

 So my birthday has already come and gone for another year, with the sudden realisation that I'm now closer to forty than to thirty.
 But there's also another birthday just around the corner in the coming weeks, and that is for this little website which, unbelievably, turns ten.
 A whole decade ago, before social media and the whole world of blogging really took off, I set up this hobby horse to publish my journals of a few trips I'd done in the immediately preceding years, and also to record what happened when I left Australia in mid 2004 for a few months dedicated travelling and the uncertain future beyond.